 Hellfire Pass and Memorial Museum

 During the building of the Death Railway hundreds of prisoners died at the Hellfire Pass, a 500m section of rock that was dug out by hand.
-You can visit the museum to learn more and walk down the section of railway still visible in the Earth.
+It was really interesting to visit the museum and walk down the section of railway still visible in the Earth.

 Other attractions commemorating the POWs include the Jeath War Museum and Dok-Rak War Cemetery.

 We caught the train back to Bangkok and took a night train to Chiang Mai but apparently it is now possible to take a night bus straight to Chiang Mai!
-I can’t vouch for its comfort in comparison to the night train but it’s one to keep in mind if you’re doing a similar journey.
+I can’t vouch for its comfort in comparison to the night train but it’s one to keep in mind if you’re doing a similar journey and looking to save some time.

 Next stop: Kanchanaburi to Bangkok.
 3 hour train, 100 baht (£2.30) per person.

 I LOVE Chiang Mai.
 In a country so different to the UK, I instantly managed to feel at home in the relaxed atmosphere of this Northern city.
 If you want to chill out, do some trekking and eat amazing food, this is the spot for you.
-We actually stayed here for 10 days!
-Here are some of the most-loved activities:
+We actually stayed here for 10 days but if you’re on a stricter timeline, three days should be enough to relax a bit while also seeing Chiang Mai’s key attractions!

 Shop in the night markets